tomlijding/tomlijding/README.md

 # Tom Lijding

 ## Who I am
 I am a student currently studying the Master Systems and Control at the Delft University of Technology.
-I am interested in the intersection of AI, dynamical systems theory and control.
+I am interested in the intersection of AI, dynamical systems theory of both classical and quantum systems and control.

 ## Beyond tech
 In my free time I enjoy cooking, kickboxing and reading.
 Some highlights include kickboxing at the yearly Albertus Magnus Kickboksgala, organizing a cooking competition for my student association and regular meals with friends.